labor-digital/asset-building/README.md

 As a general rule of thumb: All configuration is now done within your package.json file in a node called: "labor", but you can also extend this library using "plugin" to get access to the real webpack configuration if you like to do stuff manually.

+**Included webpack modules and plugins:**
+- Copy files with (copy-webpack-plugin9)
+- Build css from sass, scss and less sources (sass-loader, less-loader)
+- Extract css files (mini-css-extract-plugin)
+- Minify css files when using "build" (optimize-css-assets-webpack-plugin)
+- Transpiling Es6 Js sources to es3 (babel-loader with babel-plugin-transform-runtime, babel-preset-env and babel-preset-es3)
+- Linting javascript (eslint-loader)
+- Minify js files when using "build" (uglifyjs-webpack-plugin)
+- Creation of source-maps for js and css files

+## Different builder versions
+Currently there are two different versions of the configuration generator.
+Version 1.0 is basically a carbon copy of our "old" / well known style of monolytic style.(sass/scss/less) and application.js files.
+With version 1.0 you should be able to transfer all your existing projects to the new asset building.
+That includes a lot of manual labor like copying files to your public folder manually, using relative path's to css assets based on your public path and so on.

+Version 2.0 follows a different approach, it takes the "webpack" approach, where everything you build is seen as a "component" of an app.
+It takes care of your assets and styles and you sould define your pathes relative to your source files.

+The basic folder structure and example files can be explored in the "demo2" directory of this repository.

 ## Installation
 * Use our private npm registry!
 * Install the npm dependency